 - grapes – diced apples would work well instead.

-- greek yogurt – dairy or non-dairy yogurt will work.
+- greek yogurt – dairy or dairy-free yogurt will work.
 You can also substitute mayo if you don’t like yogurt or want to make it paleo and Whole30.
 Using mayonnaise will add more fat and calories to the recipe.

 - dijon mustard – leave out if you don’t like mustard.